-We are not the primary beneficiary, and do not consolidate the accounts, of a high-yield collateralized bond obligation (CBO) that held assets of \$20 million at December 31, 2008.
+We are not the primary beneficiary, and do not consolidate the accounts, of a high-yield collateralized bond obligation (CBO) that held assets of \$21 million at December 31, 2009.
 This variable interest entity is a non-recourse, limited liability company for which we are the collateral manager and receive related investment advisory fees.
-We recognized the full impairment of this CBO investment in our 2002 statement of income and do not expect to recognize any future gains or losses from this investment.
+We recognized the full impairment of our investment in this CBO in 2002 and do not expect to recognize any future gains or losses from this investment.